Get Tech Tips

-We see that when we heat the air in a balloon it will rise and float in the colder air around it, but why does this happen?
+When we heat the air in a balloon, it will rise and float in the colder air around it, but why does this happen?

-It all comes down to density and buoyancy and we see it all the time in water.
-When something is less dense than water it will float upward and when it is more dense than water it will sink down.
+It all comes down to density and buoyancy, and we see it all the time in water.
+When something is less dense than water, it will float upward, and when it is denser than water, it will sink.
 Even water changes in density with changes in temperature and will sink or float depending on the differential of one mass of water compared to another.

 Colder air is denser (more lbs per sq ft) than warmer air.
-So colder air “sinks” in warmer air and warmer air “floats” in colder air due to buoyancy just like hot air balloon floats in the air or a rubber duck floats in a bathtub.
+So, colder air “sinks” in warmer air, and warmer air “floats” in colder air due to buoyancy, just as a hot air balloon floats in the air or a rubber duck floats in a bathtub.

-When you add sensible heat to air the molecules in the air begin to move more quickly and they start to separate making warmer air less dense when the molecules are free to move.
-When you remove sensible heat from air the molecules slow down and the air becomes denser.
+When you add sensible heat to the air, the molecules in the air begin to move more quickly, and they start to separate, making warmer air less dense when the molecules are free to move.
+When you remove sensible heat from the air, the molecules slow down, and the air becomes denser.

 But that isn't the force at play in air and heat movement.

-We ALSO know that heat tends towards equilibrium or “hot goes to cold” so that when a cold air mass hits a warm air mass and they start to mix the heat from the warmer air will start to enter the colder air creating an equilibrium.
+We ALSO know that heat tends towards equilibrium, or “hot goes to cold,” so when a cold air mass hits a warm air mass, and they start to mix, the heat from the warmer air will start to enter the colder air creating an equilibrium.

-When you increase the temperature of air in a space through a heater the density of that warmer air leaving the register will be lower than the colder air around it.
-This will result in the warmer air “floating” in colder air and the colder air “sinking” below the warmer air.
+When you increase the air temperature in a space through a heater, the density of that warmer air leaving the register will be lower than the colder air around it.
+This will result in the warmer air “floating” in colder air and colder air “sinking” below the warmer air.

-As that warmer air continues to rise it will naturally create a lower pressure near the floor which will tend to draw in cold air from outside through any gaps lower in the home.
-This is what we often refer to as “stack effect”.
+As that warmer air continues to rise, it will naturally create a lower pressure near the floor, which will tend to draw in cold air from outside through any gaps lower in the home.
+This phenomenon is what we often refer to as “stack effect.”

-In the Summer when the air is cooled, the cooler air will sink in the warmer air creating a lower pressure near the ceiling that will tend to bring in heat from gaps higher in the structure such as can lights.
+When the air is cooled in the summer, the cooler air will sink in the warmer air, creating a lower pressure near the ceiling that will tend to bring in heat from gaps higher in the structure, such as can lights.

-For example, imagine a roaring open fireplace on the first floor of an old leaky home.
+For example, imagine a roaring open fireplace on the first floor of an old, leaky home.
 As that fireplace heats the air, air begins to rush up the chimney.
-This creates a low-pressure area in front of the chimney and air from all over the home pulls into that area to fill the void (high pressure goes to low pressure).
-At the same time, the fireplace is heating the room it is in (mostly through radiant heat) and the heated air starts to float in the colder air.
-In the meantime, the entire house is going under negative pressure compared to the outdoors and cold air is being drawn in from gaps and cracks all over the home.
+That creates a low-pressure area in front of the chimney, and air from all over the home pulls into that area to fill the void (high pressure goes to low pressure).
+At the same time, the fireplace is heating the room it is in (mostly through radiant heat), and the heated air starts to float in the colder air.
+In the meantime, the entire house is going under negative pressure compared to the outdoors, and cold air is being drawn in from gaps and cracks all over the home.